releng-tool/releng-tool-docs/content/guides/packages/pkg-type-script.md

 A script package has the ability to define three Python stage scripts:

-- `<package>-configure` - script to invoke during the configuration stage
+- `<package>-configure.rt` - script to invoke during the configuration stage
-- `<package>-build` - script to invoke during the build stage
+- `<package>-build.rt` - script to invoke during the build stage
-- `<package>-install` - script to invoke during the installation stage
+- `<package>-install.rt` - script to invoke during the installation stage

 For example, a `libfoo` package would have the following files for a script-based package: